unifiedjs/unified-engine/doc/options.md

 ## `options.pluginPrefix`

-Allow plug-ins to be specified without a prefix.
-For example, if a plug-in is specified with a name of `foo`, and `pluginPrefix` is `bar`, both `bar-foo` and `foo` are checked in `node_modules/` directories.
+Allow plugins to be specified without a prefix.
+For example, if a plugin is specified with a name of `foo`, and `pluginPrefix` is `bar`, both `bar-foo` and `foo` are checked in `node_modules/` directories.

-> **Note**: If a prefix is specified, plug-ins with that prefix are preferred
+> **Note**: If a prefix is specified, plugins with that prefix are preferred
-> over plug-ins without that prefix.
+> over plugins without that prefix.

 *   Type: `string`, optional

 ###### Example

-The following example processes `readme.md` and loads the `preset-lint-recommended` plug-in.
+The following example processes `readme.md` and loads the `preset-lint-recommended` plugin.
 Because `pluginPrefix` is given, this resolves to `remark-preset-lint-recommended` from `node_modules/` if available.